BlackNet13/moreMoviesLesson12/README.md

 ## Features
--Record movie details and store them locally using SQLite -Retrieve and display image from the internet based on the link stored(Enhancement) -Allow user to filter out the movie stored in the list based on the Rating -Selecting the movie item will allow user to edit/delete the record for that item
+-Record movie details and store them locally using SQLite
+<br>-Retrieve and display image from the internet based on the link stored(Enhancement)
+<br>-Allow user to filter out the movie stored in the list based on the Rating
+<br>-Selecting the movie item will allow user to edit/delete the record for that item

 ## 🛠 Skills/Tools
 Java, Android Studio, Illustrator(creation of the splash screen icons)